Sometimes I search for the unswallowing place.

 I could imagine the chain, and then it would come and I could ask it.

-And then it would just stare at me with those red red eyes and then it would disappear, and I’d still be here and I’d still be alone and I’d still be going dark.
+And then it would just stare at me with those red red eyes and then it would disappear, and I’d still be here and I’d still be alone and I’d still be going white.

 Whirr whirr whirr.